darklang/docs/docs/slack-apps/tutorials/howto-slack-asana.md

 ---
-id: asana-tutorial
+id: howto-slack-asana
-title: Create Asana Projects & Tasks
+title: How to connect Slack to Asana
-sidebar_label: Create Asana Projects & Tasks
 ---

 Connecting your Asana account with your Slack account can make for a powerful